 Florence was the birthplace of the Renaissance and the city is always sprawling with intellectual and architectural marvels.
 Every time I visit, I leave the city inspired and enlightened.
-Like most trips, we spent 24 hours in Florence.
+Like most trips, we spent 24 hours in Florence Italy.
 Given this short amount of time, we were able to make the most of all the things Florence has to offer!

 We took the train from Venice (If you missed my Venice adventures see here) to Florence.
 We stayed at the Hotel Spadai located right in the heart of the city.
 The first half of the day, we explored the Duomo and the Galleria Dell-Accademia.
 If you missed it, visit here for the complete 1st half of the day adventures!